KnpLabs/KnpMenu/doc/04-Iterators.md

 ## Filtering only displayed items

-The `Knp\Menu\Iterator\DisplayedItemFilterIterator` allows you to filter items to keep only displayed ones.
+The `Knp\Menu\Iterator\DisplayedItemFilterIterator` allows you to filter items to keep only the displayed ones.
 As hiding an item also hides its children, this filter is a recursive filter iterator and is applied on the recursive iterator, not on the flattened iterator.